 The CBP immigration officer has the final say on whether or not you to emit you into the United States.

-Firstly, the immigration officer will check your passport and visa.
-Secondly, the officer will open and examine the contents of your visa envelope.
-Thirdly, the officer will enter data into a computer.
+Firstly, the immigration officer checks your passport and visa.
+Secondly, the officer opens and examines the contents of your visa envelope.
+Thirdly, the officer enters data into a computer.

 Remember: DO NOT open the visa envelope before you reach this step.

-The officer will ask you some questions.
-Make sure that you answer these question truthfully and honestly.
+The officer asks you some questions.
+Therefore, make sure that you answer these question truthfully and honestly.

-The officer will take your (and any K-2s) picture and fingerprints.
+The officer takes your (and any K-2s) picture and fingerprints.

 The officer may search your person or belongings.

-If all goes well, the officer will stamp your fiance visa in your passport with a time frame of 90 days.
-The officer will instruct you that you must marry within 90 days to stay in the United States.
+If all goes well, the officer stamps your fiance visa in your passport with a time frame of 90 days.
+The officer then instructs you that you must marry within 90 days to stay in the United States.
 If you do not marry your petitioner within 90 days, you must leave the country.